egebilecen/PZServerDiscordBot/README.md

 # Project Zomboid Discord Bot for Server Management
 This bot is written for people to easily manage their Project Zomboid server using Discord.
 Please check the **Installation** and **Bot Configuration** section.
-Also this mod doesn't support multiple discord servers and only works on **Windows** operating system.
+Also this bot doesn't support multiple discord servers and only works on **Windows** operating system.
 Be sure to have **.NET Framework 4.7.2** installed on the machine.

 ## Contents
 * [Features](#features)